CENG501-Projects/CENG501-Spring2022/Project_Duymus_Guder/Readme.md

 The redundancy value of a layer is then computed by utilizing quotient space size, and 1-covering-number of the graph.
 Since computinng the ℓ-covering-number is NP-Hard, authors estimated 1-covering-number to achieve reasonable computation complexities.
 A weighted average of _estimated_ 1-covering-number and quotient space size is used, where the weights are also parameters but the authors observed no drastic impact of values, and eventually used 0.65 and 0.35 in the favor of 1-covering-number _estimation_.

-_High ℓ-covering-number and large quotient space size indicates less redundancy, i.e. intuitively, the filters in the layer can be considered as linearly independent_
+_High ℓ-covering-number and large quotient space size indicates less redundancy, i.e. intuitively, the filters in the layer can be considered as linearly independent._

 With the identification of the most structurally redundant layer, the next step is to find the filters to be pruned.
-Here, different metrics can be used, yet the authors use a simple method of pruning the filters with smaller absolute weights.
+Here, different metrics can be used, yet the authors used a simple method to prune the filters with smaller absolute weights.
 The reasoning is provided as a theoretical proof in the paper.
 In this proof, five different prunings schemes and resulting accuracies are compared.
 In a setting with two layers where η is a much more redundant layer than ξ;

 - p<sub>o</sub> denotes the accuracy with no pruning
 - p<sub>ηr</sub> denotes the accuracy with a random pruning from layer η